hachiwarenation/CWM-ProgNets/assignment2/README.md

 # Plotting Figures

-1. Save your data a space-delimied format, such as in the example `test.data` file.
+1. It says to save data a space-delimited format, such as in the example `test.data` file, but I would rather save the logs themselves so that they have the correct labels/units.

 The first column contains x-axis values (e.g., time).
 The second column contains y-axis values (e.g., packet drops).

-2. Using a text editor, modify paramters in `plot.py`
+2. Using a text editor, modify parameters in `plot.py`

 The parameters to be modified are: